 Even readers of headlines-only are aware that Grifter-in-Chief Donald Trump is intent on rescinding as many as he can of the tens of billions of dollars the Inflation Reduction Act is investing in climate-friendly infrastructure, including green manufacturing and electricity systems.
 Word is that the $7,500 incentive for electric cars will be the first to go.
 Since that dismissal is to the liking of Elon Musk, who is probably pondering where best to put his desk and cot upstairs in the White House, anybody seriously thinking of buying an EV should probably do it before January 20.

-In addition to the EV incentive, thereās widespread speculation that certain green projects not yet in the pipelineāsubsidized or fully federally fundedāwill be axed as well.
+In addition to the EV incentives, thereās widespread speculation that certain green projects not yet in the pipelineāsubsidized or fully federally fundedāwill be axed as well.

 And thatās just the beginning, no doubt.
 Kill projects, kill environmental regulations, kill whole agencies.
 Occupational Safety & Health Administration?
 Those guys are so annoying when youāre just trying to get work done.
 The Food & Drug Administration?
 They should ease up.
 A 1% incidence of salmonella isnāt such a big deal.
 And the number of Thalidomide babies was teensy, so we donāt need peer-reviewed studies for drug approvals.
 Bureau of Ocean Energy Management?
 They should just let the five biggest U.S. oil companies divvy up offshore America (except not anywhere between the horizon and Mar-a-Lago).